npscience/npscience.github.io/index.md

 Welcome,  do come in.
 Shoes off, please.
+How are you treating life?
+Can I get you a cup of tea?

-Feel free to explore my post-synaptic space.
+Welcome, explore my connected post-synaptic space.
+And reach out – perhaps we'd enjoy discussing and learning face-to-face.

 * My bio — brief, with beliefs
 * Gratitude reel — I'm no island